aesalazar/AsteroidsWasm/readme.md

 - Asteroid.Xamarin.UWP - UWP GUI that uses the core Xamarin library.

-- Asteroids.Ooui - This is a WASM project that uses the very cool [OOUI](https://github.com/praeclarum/Ooui) library to allow cross-compiling the C# code to WASM so it can be rendered in a browser (see below for more info).
+- Asteroids.Ooui (broken) - WASM project that uses the very cool [OOUI](https://github.com/praeclarum/Ooui) library to allow cross-compiling the C# code to WASM so it can be rendered in a browser (see below for more info).

-- Asteroids.Blazor - This is a WASM project that uses Microsoft's experimental [Blazor](https://github.com/aspnet/blazor) to allow cross-compiling the C# code to WASM so it can be rendered in a browser (see below for more info).
+- Asteroids.Blazor - WASM project that uses Microsoft's experimental [Blazor](https://github.com/aspnet/blazor) to allow cross-compiling the C# code to WASM so it can be rendered in a browser (see below for more info).

-- Asteroids.BlazorComponents - This is a Blazor library project that contains the actual game engine instantiated object and associated HTML and JavaScript bridge to allow rendering in the browser.
+- Asteroids.BlazorComponents - Blazor library that contains the actual game engine instantiated object and associated HTML and JavaScript bridge to allow rendering in the browser.

 ## General Notes

 All applications are written in Visual Studio so they can be launch simply by doing `Debug -> Start New Instance` except Asteroids.Ooui as explained below.
 The Android application will need some additional configuration like any other Xamarin project, e.g. I test in an Oreo VM running on my dev machine.

-The WinForms, WPF, Blazor apps a fully functioning at this point in terms of keyboard and sound support.
+The WinForms, WPF, and Blazor apps are fully functional at this point in terms of keyboard and sound support.
 The others are still a WIP since each requires unique configuration.

 ## Xamarin Notes